Millions of people suffer from chronic pain and mental health conditions today.

 Every treatment we deliver is customized to the patient, so your experience will begin with an in-depth consultation.
 Once we get to know you, we will develop a customized treatment plan.
 Most patients will have up to six ketamine therapy sessions spread across two to three weeks.

-Those sessions will take place in our home-like environment delivered by caring, compassionate nurses.
+Those sessions will take place in our ketamine at home-like environment delivered by caring, compassionate nurses.
 You’ll sit back in a recliner, covered with a warm blanket, as the IV delivers ketamine to your system.

 We also provide high-quality headphones and a TV with streaming services so you can relax and allow the treatment to do its job.